 Methodology of teaching this content is extremely important.
 It must not be through do's and dont's, but get students to explore and think by engaging them in a dialogue.
-It is best taught through group discussions and real life activities rather than lecturing.
+Itis best taught through group discussions and real life activities rather than lecturing.
 The role of group discussions, however, with clarity of thought of the teachers cannot be over emphasized.
 It is essential for giving exposure, guiding thoughts, and realizing values.

 The teachers must come from all the departments rather than only one department like HSS or from outside of the Institute.
+Experiments in this direction at IIT(BHU) are noteworthy and one can learn from them.